wagerfield/onno/docs/render-functions.md

 In the example above, the imported `theme` is being passed as a prop to Styled Component's `Global` component and within in a `props` object to Emotion's `Global` component `styles`

-In practice, you will likely use the `ThemeProvider` for each respective library to pass the `theme` down to the `Global` component:
+In practice, you will likely use the `ThemeProvider` for each library to pass the `theme` down to the `Global` component:

 ```jsx
 import { createGlobalStyle, ThemeProvider } from "styled-components"